CarlesLlorens/Practical-Machine-Learning-Coursera-Course/Assignment_1.md

 Prediction Assignment
 =====================
-Finally, we apply the machine learning algorithm over 20 test cases in the test dataset provided for create the files needed in the assignment.
+Finally, we apply the model over 20 test cases and generate the predicted labels in the test dataset.
+Later we generate the files needed in the assignment.

     answers <- predict(model, test)
     answers <- as.character(answers)